From Question to Exploration: Test-Time Adaptation in Semantic Segmentation?: Does Normalization Updating Work for Segmentation TTA?

-\textbf{Larger batch size}.
-Previous studies~\citep{niu2023towards} have shown that using a larger batch size can enhance the BN updating for classification TTA.
-Driven by this rationale, we investigate the impact of different batch sizes (ranging from 1 to 10) on segmentation TTA, where we also provide the results based on layer normalization (LN)~\citep{ba2016layer} and group normalization (GN)~\citep{wu2018group}.
-As shown in Figure \ref{fig:BN}~(c), an increase in batch size does indeed enhance BN updating.
-However, this enhancement does not translate to an improvement over SO (i.e., the training data model without adaptation).
-This indicates that merely increasing the batch size cannot adequately solve the issue of normalization-based TTA methods.
+\paragraph{Larger batch size.} Previous studies~\cite{wang2021tent, niu2023towards} have shown that using a larger batch size can enhance the BN updating for classification TTA.
+Driven by this rationale, we investigate the impact of different batch sizes (ranging from 1 to 10) on segmentation TTA, where we also provide the results based on layer normalization (LN)~\cite{ba2016layer} and group normalization (GN)~\cite{wu2018group}, which replace the BN to LN and GN, respectively.
+As shown in Figure~\ref{fig:BN}~(c), an increase in batch size does indeed enhance BN updating.
+However, this enhancement does not translate to an improvement over SO, i.e., using the pre-trained source model without adaptation.
+This indicates that merely increasing the batch size cannot adequately solve the issue of normalization-based segmentation TTA methods.
+Furthermore, we also observe that the outcomes of GN are similar to LN, suggesting that the significance of normalization layers might not be as important as we previously expected.

-\textbf{Batch renormalization}.
-Utilizing local test mini-batch statistics for model adaptation proves unreliable, especially when confronting persistent distribution shifts~\citep{yuan2023robust}.
+\paragraph{Batch renormalization} Utilizing local test mini-batch statistics for model adaptation proves unreliable, especially when confronting persistent distribution shifts~\cite{yuan2023robust,zhang2020collaborative,qiu2021source}.
 Such unreliability originates from error gradients and imprecise estimations of test data statistics.
-In response, we delve into two test-time batch renormalization techniques~\citep{zhao2023delta, yuan2023robust}, namely \emph{Test Local Adapt} and \emph{Test Global Adapt}, aiming to refine distribution estimation.
-The former, \emph{Test Local Adapt}, leverages source statistics to recalibrate the mini-batch test data distribution estimation, whereas \emph{Test Global Adapt} uses test-time moving averages to recalibrate the overall test distribution estimation.
-As shown in Figure \ref{fig:BN}~(c), while batch renormalization strategies do enhance the performance of TENT, their performance is just comparable to that of SO and cannot lead to performance improvement.
+In response, we delve into two test-time batch renormalization techniques~\cite{zhao2023delta, yuan2023robust}, namely \emph{Test Local Adapt} and \emph{Test Global Adapt}, aiming to refine the distribution estimation. \emph{Test Local Adapt} leverages the source statistics to recalibrate the mini-batch test data distribution estimation, whereas \emph{Test Global Adapt} uses test-time moving averages to recalibrate the overall test distribution estimation.
+As shown in Figure~\ref{fig:BN}~(c), while batch renormalization strategies do enhance the performance of TENT, their performance is just comparable to that of SO and cannot lead to performance improvement in semantic segmentation.